I hope you all had a very pleasant Kentucky Derby weekend this past Saturday. Just in time for the 00-7th of May, here is…

 If you want this suit to look right, just get one custom tailored.
 Chances are you’re not gonna find this on the rack.
 If you do, call me.
 We can duel for it.

-- Gray & white Glen plaid tropical weave “Conduit cut” tailored three-piece suit, consisting of:
+- Gray-and-white glen plaid tropical weave “Conduit cut” tailored three-piece suit: